-SAHA's HCV Program has implemented a flat utility allowance which is based on bedroom size only.
+Opportunity Home's HCV Program has implemented a flat utility allowance which is based on bedroom size only.
 There are no fluctuations between some utilities being provided and all utilities being provided; however, if the unit is an all bills paid unit, the participant's utility allowance will be \$0.

-Leasing Up with SAHA Request for Tenancy Approval
+Request for Tenancy Approval (RTA)

 Applicants receive a shopping estimate, which provides a maximum rent amount that the household may afford.
-Once an applicant finds a suitable unit, the applicant must submit a Request for Tenancy Approval (RTA) to SAHA.
+Once an applicant finds a suitable unit, the applicant and owner must submit a Request for Tenancy Approval (RTA) to Opportunity Home.